dannyvankooten/goseo/README.md

 goseo https://dannyvankooten.com/2016-year-in-review/ .post-content
 ```

+# Downloading

+You can [build from source](#building-from-source) or install one of the [prebuilt binaries from the GitHub releases page](https://github.com/dannyvankooten/goseo/releases).

 # Building from source

 To build goseo from source, take the following steps.

 1. Ensure [Golang](https://golang.org/doc/install) is installed & configured properly.
 2. Clone the repository: `git clone git@github.com:dannyvankooten/goseo`
-3. Run `make` from the repository's root directory.
+3. Run `go build` from the repository's root directory.

-Pre-built binaries for OSX, Linux and Windows will be available soon.

 # License